uniformdev/component-starter-kit-next-approuter/README.md

 This integration brings Canvas UI extensions for theme management and new useful visual parameters to help control the look and feel of your components.

 1. Open your Uniform project.
-1. Head over to Settings > Canvas and configure preview to `http://your-host/api/canvas?secret=hello-world`
+1. Head over to Settings > Canvas and configure preview to `http://your-host/api/uniform?secret=hello-world`
 1. Navigate to `Manage Integrations` tab and Install `Theme Pack` integration
 1. Select one of the themes or create your own and press `Save`
 1. Go to the Compositions list, find the "Global" composition and open it in Canvas.
-1. In order to apply theme changes, press `Publish` (even if the composition itself is not changed).
+1. To apply theme changes, press `Publish` (even if the composition itself is not changed).
    > Optionally, you can change the main font that will be used along with the theme.
    > Here you can also manage your header and footer content - logo and navigation links.